lacmaufpb/eCOTAT/README.md

 HARDWARE REQUIREMENTS
 -------------
-Devices that run Windows 10 for desktop editions (a 1GHz or faster processor)
+Devices that run Windows 10 for desktop editions (a 1 GHz or faster processor)

 SOFTWARE ESPECIFICATIONS
 -------------